source-foundry/Hack/README.md

 Thanks to the generous gang at [jsDelivr](https://github.com/jsdelivr/jsdelivr), you can use a CDN to include Hack on your site with a single stylesheet link in the head of your HTML files.
 There is no need to download font files from the repository or serve them from your web server.

 Average latency, average uptime, and total downtime data for jsDelivr vs. other popular CDN are available for [http](http://www.cdnperf.com/#jsdelivr,cdnjs,google,yandex,microsoft,jquery,bootstrapcdn/http/30) and [https](http://www.cdnperf.com/#jsdelivr,cdnjs,google,yandex,microsoft,jquery,bootstrapcdn/https/30) protocols.
-Please understand that this is a free CDN resource and, while it does have industry backing, it could go away at anytime.
-If this is a critical issue for your use scenario, please purchase your own CDN plan and host the webfonts yourself.

 Include **one** of the following lines in the `<head>` section of your site's HTML: